Fromssa/Java_Basics/README.md

 # Java_Basics
-It is simle personal projec to learn and master Java and gitHub
+It is a simple personal project to learn and master Java and gitHub